- detheologizing clears the way for historicizing

 At this, the poet stages the bewilderment of the pilgrim, who accuses Frate Alberigo of deceiving him (as per the Geryon principle).
 The pilgrim is incredulous.
 Alberigo must be lying, for Branca “eats and drinks and sleeps and puts on clothes”: “‘Io credo’, diss’io lui, ‘che tu m’inganni; / ché Branca Doria non morì unquanche, / e mangia e bee e dorme e veste panni’” (I said to him: “I think that you deceive me, for Branca Doria is not yet dead; he eats and drinks and sleeps and puts on clothes” [Inf.
 33.139-41]).
 Here the stress on the bodily features that normally indicate “life” — Branca after all eats and drinks and sleeps and puts on clothes — underscores the apparent fissure between the body on earth and the soul in Hell.
 But, in the alternate reality that Dante is inventing, Branca’s body is inhabited by a devil, so it is not in fact alive.
 Nor, if we think about it, is it “his” body.
 The dualism is therefore only apparent.

-Branca Doria was indeed still alive.
+In real reality, the reality of history as compared to Dante’s reality, Branca Doria was indeed still alive.
+He died in 1325.
 And, although the theological risk that Dante courts in putting a man in Hell who is not yet dead is the same for Boniface VIII who died in 1303 as for Branca Doria who died in 1325, the notable difference in life spans emphasizes Dante’s audacity.
 The Inferno, which was not yet written when Boniface was alive, had been circulating for years when Branca Doria died in 1325, four years after Dante’s own death in 1321.